khetansarvesh/NLP/README.md

 - [Single LLM System](https://github.com/khetansarvesh/NLP/blob/main/single_llm_sys.md)
 - Multi LLM System
   - [LLM Workflows](https://github.com/khetansarvesh/NLP/blob/main/llm_workflow.md) : They follow static path
-  - LLM Agents : They follow dynamic path
-    - Designing a Deep Research Agent
+  - LLM Agents : They follow dynamic path.
+One way of determining this dynamic path is via using a planner agent.
+To learn how to design a good planner agent let's build a Deep Research Agent.
+There are many frameworks that you can use to build this, few good ones are :
+    - Agno
+    - ⁠AutoGen (allows for communication between agents)
+    - Langraph
+    - CrewAI